pangolp/wiki-ac/docs/waypoints-information.md

----
-redirect_from: "/Waypoints-Information"
----

 # Waypoints and paths

 ### Different kinds of waypoint paths

 - Waypoint paths directly attached to a creature via [creature_addon.path_id](creature-addon#path-id) use the tables [waypoint_data](waypoint-data) and [waypoint_scripts](waypoint-scripts).
 They can be added and manipulated using the GM '.wp' commands.
 - [SmartAI](smart-scripts) uses waypoint paths defined in table [waypoints](waypoints).
-- The table [script_waypoint](script-waypoint) contains waypoint paths for [CreatureAI](https://github.com/azerothcore/azerothcore-wotlk/blob/master/src/server/game/AI/ScriptedAI/ScriptedCreature.h#L159).
+- The table script_waypoint contains waypoint paths for [CreatureAI](https://github.com/azerothcore/azerothcore-wotlk/blob/master/src/server/game/AI/ScriptedAI/ScriptedCreature.h#L159).

 ### Overview of GM '.wp' commands